 Although most Executive MBAs are part-time, this does not mean that fitting it into your schedule will be an easy task.

-The average Executive MBA student will continue to work full-time while maintaining personal relationships, and undertaking a business degree is a challenge that not everyone is equipped for.
-If your wellbeing, personal life, and even your career are likely to suffer over the course of an EMBA program, it might not be worthwhile to commit to a graduate degree.
+Juggling a business degree, full-time work, and personal commitments is a challenge that not everyone is equipped for.
+If your wellbeing, personal life, or career are likely to suffer over the course of an EMBA program, it might not be worthwhile to commit to a graduate degree.

 An Executive MBA degree, although associated with improvements in salary and career progression, it is not, by itself, a guarantee of success going forward.